One Week North Iceland Expedition

 For those of you who have a late flight, you can take the extra time to explore some parts of Reykjavik you missed on the first day of your trip.
-This is an excellent opportunity to check out some of the less touristy areas such as the delightful Seltjarnarnes peninsula which hosts the poignant Grotta Lighthouse and the relaxing Kvika geothermal foot spa, or the lovely coastal walks in Vesturbaer, the west part of town.
+This is an excellent opportunity to check out some less touristy areas, such as the delightful Seltjarnarnes peninsula, which hosts the poignant Grotta Lighthouse, the relaxing Kvika geothermal foot spa, or the lovely coastal walks in Vesturbaer, the west part of town.
 Alternatively, you can use the time to do your last bit of souvenir shopping to tempt yourself with a final treat before heading for the airport.

 If you happen to have an early flight, we wish you a safe journey home and look forward to welcoming you back to Iceland in the future.

 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
 A valid driver's license is required, along with a one-year-long on-road experience.
 Please be aware that your itinerary may be rearranged to better fit with your arrival date and time.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.

 See our accommodation levels below and our preferred accommodation partners under each day in the daily itinerary.